-Whenever I think back to the days spent in Lisbon while we lived there for a year, a stream of memories and impressions rushes through my head.
+Whenever we think back to the days spent in Lisbon while we lived there for a year, a stream of memories and impressions rushes through our heads.

-Often I don’t know where to start when people ask me to describe this fascinating city.
+Often we don’t know where to start when people ask us to find proper words to describe this fascinating city.

 Of course it’s magnificent.